AbanoubHM/opensensor-space/pages/index.md

   <Column id="count" title="# Readings" width={100} contentType="colorscale" colorScale="#90caf9" />
 </DataTable>

-When I first built my DIY weather station last year early (2024), I followed a traditional approach - a Raspberry Pi Zero W with an Enviro+ sensor connected to an Intel NUC that served as a data hub.
-The NUC collected sensor data and stored it in a TimeScaleDB database.
-It worked, but it wasn't as elegant or efficient as it could be.
-If the hub disconnected for any reason - like a power outage - I lost all the readings and measurements sent via MQTT from my sensors.

-After a year of working with cloud-native technologies, I had a realization: **Why am I using extra energy and resources when my Raspberry Pi Zero W already has WiFi?**

-This insight led me to reimagine my weather station with a truly cloud-native approach.

-<Image
-    url="/image.png"
-    description="My DIY weather station cloud-native diagram"
-    border=true
-    class="p-2"
-/>

-## The Cloud-Native Solution

 Instead of relying on a local database server, I now stream sensor measurements directly from the Raspberry Pi to cloud storage in **Parquet** format.
 This approach eliminates unnecessary infrastructure while maintaining all the functionality I need.

 The current implementation: